amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 ## Assembly

-The illustration below highlights a typical installation of a quadcopter.
+The illustration below highlights the typical installation of a quadcopter.
 It contains optional equipment including a Camera, Gimbal and a Battery Monitor and it utilizes an ESC wired "Y" power connection rather than the power distribution board common to many MultiCopters.

 ![Assembly](/assets/blog/assembly.jpg)